Therapy for Women Experiencing Burnout, Anxiety, & Relationship Issues in Fort Wayne, Indiana

 Giving much but receiving very little in return

-Staying in connections that leave you emotionally unfulfilling or non-reciprocal
+Staying in non-reciprocal connections that leave you emotionally unfulfilled

 Self-Perception & Inner Thought Life